Are we there yet?

 Hilary Porado

-5/12/20263 min read
+5/12/20261 min read

-One remembers watching TV in the Bronx in 1968.
-Mother insisted we watch Mister Rogers Neighborhood.
+Mother insisted we watch Mister Rogers Neighborhood when I was a child in New York City.
 Trolley was the coolest part of the show.
+It went to the Neighborhood of Make Believe.

 © 2026 All rights reserved.